fazalraza1/Inject-App-VNet/README.md

 5)	Visual Studio 2019
 We will create app service using Azure Cloud Shell and Deploy Sample app using Visual Studio 2019.

-### Step By Step
+## Step By Step

-#### At high level,
+### At high level steps
+1)  Create Virtual Networks
-1)  Create App Service using CLI,
+2)  Create App Service using CLI
-2)  Publish a sample app using Visual Studio 2019
+3)  Publish a sample app using Visual Studio 2019
-3)  Create Application Gateway
+4)  Create Application Gateway using CLI
-4)  Configure App Service as a backend in Application Gateway
+5)  Configure App Service as a backend in Application Gateway
-5)  Create the access restriction using service endpoints.
+6)  Create the access restriction using service endpoints.

+### Step 1
+Virtual Networks using Azure CLI from NetworkCreation.sh script.

+### Step 2
+Create App Service using CLI

-### Create a resource Group
+#### Create a resource Group
 az group create --location eastus --name AppServNetInteg
-### Virtual Networks using Azure CLI from NetworkCreation.sh script.

-### Create a app service plan
+#### Create a app service plan
 az appservice plan create --name mywebapp --resource-group AppServNetInteg --sku S1

-### Create a web app.
+#### Create a web app.
-az webapp create -–name mywebapp –-resource-group AppServNetInteg –-plan mywebapp At this time webapp is created with app service plan sku S1.
+az webapp create -–name mywebapp –-resource-group AppServNetInteg –-plan mywebapp

+#### Step 3
-### Deploy a sample app using Visual Studio 2019.
+Publish a sample app using Visual Studio 2019.
-Create an ASP.NET Core web app

 Create an ASP.NET Core web app by following these steps:
 1. Open Visual Studio and then select Create a new project.
 2. In Create a new project, find and choose ASP.NET Core Web Application for C#, then select Next.